The Slumber Party Massacre: Sequels

 There have been two sequels to the film, Slumber Party Massacre II (1987) and Slumber Party Massacre III (1990).
 Jason Paul Collum directed the documentary Sleepless Nights: Revisiting the Slumber Party Massacres (2010).
-Other films in the Massacre film series includes a second trilogy: Sorority House Massacre (1986), Sorority House Massacre II: Nighty Nightmare (1990), and Sorority House Massacre III: Hard to Die (1990), and a third duology: Cheerleader Massacre (2003) and Cheerleader Massacre 2 (2011), the former filmed as Slumber Party Massacre 4 before being renamed during post-production.
+Other films in the Massacre film series includes a second trilogy: Sorority House Massacre (1986), Sorority House Massacre II: Nighty Nightmare (1990), and Sorority House Massacre III: Hard to Die (1990), and a third series: Cheerleader Massacre (2003) and Cheerleader Massacre 2 (2011), the former filmed as Slumber Party Massacre 4 before being renamed during post-production.

-"Re-imagining"
+Re-imagining

 Shout!
-Studios produced a stand-alone sequel to / "re-imagining" of the film, with director Danishka Esterhazy and written by Suzanne Keilly.
+Studios produced a stand-alone sequel/re-imagining of the film, with director Danishka Esterhazy and written by Suzanne Keilly.

 The film premiered on Syfy on October 16, 2021.